-Time: In total the 4 sections take 30 minutes.
+In total, the 4 sections take 30 minutes.
 After that, 10 minutes are given to transfer the answers to the answer sheet and check the answers.

-- Section 1: In first section there is a conversation between two speakers generally on social context which is in most cases completing or filling up a form.
-The examples of section 1 are: discussion on membership of a library, sports club or gym, opening a bank account, seat reservation in a hotel, enquiry about transport system.
+- Section 1: In the first section, there is a conversation between two speakers generally on social context which is in most cases completing or filling up a form.
+The examples of section 1 are: discussion on membership of a library, sports club, or gym, opening a bank account, seat reservation in a hotel, enquiry about the transport system.

 - Section 3: In section 3, there is a conversation where up to 4 speakers discuss on educational or training context.
 Examples: a researcher discusses his work with a group of students, a student talking to her teacher about a draft proposal she has written for a competition, a tutor talking two business students about their research on managing individuals, a discussion between a professor and two students about their dissertation, two students discussing a marketing assignment they are working on together.